dalgardnerd/passhole-tiny/README.md

 - unzip it
 - chrome -> manage extensions -> load unpacked
 - load the unzipped folder "build"
+- if you delete the build folder it will no longer work, so keep it somewhere safe

 # usage
 - pin extension to your top bar